 When does the term for new Council members begin?

 - The new term for Council members will officially begin on July 1, 2015.

 How long are Council members expected to serve?

 - Council members serve two-year terms.
 CEC members selected during the 2015 Selection Process will serve until June 30, 2017.
 Members of Citywide Councils will serve until June 30, 2017, or as long as they have a qualifying child.
 Please be sure to visit the relevant page for council-specific limitations.

 Will Council members be trained for their role?

-- Yes, Council members are required to participate in training within the first three months of their term.
+- Yes, Council members are required to participate in training within the first three months of their term and to participate in continuing education programs that keep them up-to-date on issues affecting public school governance. .
 Trainings are designed to inform members about their powers, functions and duties, as well as the powers of other governing authorities responsible for public education.
 Additionally, the training sessions serve to acquaint Council members with the structure of the Department of Education and how to access information and resources.
-Council members are also mandated to participate in continuing education programs that keep them up-to-date on issues affecting public school governance.
-These trainings and continuing education programs will be administered by the Division of Family and Community Engagement (FACE).
+These trainings and continuing education programs are administered by the Division of Family and Community Engagement (FACE).